4 effective self-directed learning strategies

 As part of an overall initiative to promote student-centered approaches to education, creating more opportunities for self-directed learning can prove quite beneficial.
 This doesn’t happen overnight, though.

-Want to find out how student-centered learning can play a greater role for learners in your community?
+Want to find out how student-centered techniques can play a greater role for learners in your community?
 Take a look at our K-12 guide to student-centered learning for additional insights.